NeuromatchAcademy/course-content-dl/projects/README.md

 The definitive guide to project schedule and structure is in the [Daily Guide to Projects](./docs/project_guidance.md), but we include some overview information here.

 The NMA projects are conducted over 14 days: all of the course days except the final day.
-The projects are a core part of the Academyy, and will teach different skills from those you learn during the course work.
+The projects are a core part of the Academy, and will teach different skills from those you learn during the course work.

 Pods are organized around common interests in: